zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/globalconfiguration-resource.md

 ## Using GlobalConfiguration

-As mentioned in the [Prerequisites](#prerequisites) section, the GlobalConfiguration must be deployed during the installation of the Ingress Controller.

 You can use the usual `kubectl` commands to work with a GlobalConfiguration resource.

 For example, the following command creates a GlobalConfiguration resource defined in `global-configuration.yaml` with the name `nginx-configuration`: